Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Who Must Register and When

-The registration trigger is Texas’s existing economic nexus threshold: any entity — domestic, out-of-state, or foreign — whose total Texas revenue from taxable goods or services exceeds $100,000 in the preceding 12 calendar months must register under the TPTRP framework.
-Registration must be completed before making the first taxable sale after the threshold is crossed.
+The registration trigger is the TPTRP constitutional economic nexus threshold established by Article VIII, Section 1-q of the completed constitutional amendment: any entity — domestic, out-of-state, or foreign — whose total Texas revenue from taxable goods or services exceeds $100,000, or that engages in 200 or more separate taxable transactions with Texas buyers, in the preceding or current calendar year, must register under the TPTRP framework.
+Either threshold independently triggers the registration obligation.
+Registration must be completed before making the first taxable sale after a threshold is crossed.
 There is no grace period.
 However, the Voluntary Disclosure Program (described below) provides historical relief for entities that come forward proactively before being contacted by the Comptroller.

 Registration: What Foreign Entities Need